craigfrancis/php-is-literal-rfc/readme.md

 As in, at runtime, being able to check if a variable has been created by literals, defined within a PHP script, by a trusted developer.

-This simple check can be used to warn or completely block SQL Injection, Command Line Injection, and many cases of HTML Injection (aka XSS).
+This check can be used to warn or completely block (by default) many, if not all, injection based vulnerabilities.

 See the [justification for why this is important](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md).

-In short, abstractions like Doctrine could protect against [common mistakes](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/security.html), like this [Query Builder](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/query-builder.html#high-level-api-methods) example:
+In short, abstractions like Doctrine could identify [common mistakes](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/security.html), like this [Query Builder](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/query-builder.html#high-level-api-methods) SQL Injection vulnerability:

 ```php
 $users = $queryBuilder